msackton/taelgarverse1720/docs/people/sembarans/jerome.md

 :octicons-location-24:{ .lg .middle } Executed for his crimes in [Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>)

+:octicons-location-24:{ .lg .middle } Captured by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) on November 3rd, 1719 at the [bandit lair upriver of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/cleenseau/cleenseau.md>), in the [Manor of Cleenseau](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/cleenseau-region/manor-of-cleenseau.md>), the [Barony of Aveil](<../../gazetteer/greater-sembara/sembara/barony-of-aveil/barony-of-aveil.md>)

 A professional outlaw and bandit involved in the [Attempted Poisoning of Cleenseau](<../../events/1700s/1719/11/attempted-poisoning-of-cleenseau.md>).
 He was caught by the [Heroes of Cleenseau](<../pcs/cleenseau/heroes-of-cleenseau.md>) and executed under sentence from [Nicholas Wysson](<./nicholas-wysson.md>).